YINI-lang/.github/profile/README.md

 * Review of edge cases before `1.0.0`.

 If you notice something unclear, surprising, inconsistent, or difficult to implement, please open an issue or discussion.

+YINI is a young project, so early feedback and real-world testing are especially valuable.

 ## Philosophy